-ATT has started tagging telemarketer calls, so that if you have ATT and receive a telemarketing call, you will instantly know that is what it is.
+ATT has started tagging telemarketer calls and spam risk calls, so that if you have ATT and receive a telemarketing call, you will instantly know that is what it is.
 Concurrently, ATandT and Comcast have announced a new Caller ID technology partnership which they are calling an “anti-robocalling milestone”, and in which calls that are authenticated and verified via the SHAKEN and STIR protocols will show that the caller is verified.

 First, about AT&T marking telemarketing calls: while AT&T has offered a smartphone app, Call Protect, for some time, now even those who do not have the Call Protect app installed will see messages like this when an inbound call comes from a recognized telemarketer phone number.

 This is how the entry looks in the list of all calls on your phone:

 So this, on its own, is pretty cool!
 It doesn’t catch them all, but it definitely catches at least some of them!

 And they also are identifying calls that are a spam risk, meaning that they have determined that there is a high likelihood that the call is spam.

 |Get notified of new Internet Patrol articles for free!

 |Or Read Internet Patrol Articles Right in Your Inbox!